ZiadHatab/ziadhatab.github.io/_posts/2023-06-26-vna-switch-terms.md

 image: # TRL_waveguide_GCPW_kit.png
 ---

 Switch terms are a concept that is often misunderstood in vector network analyzers (VNAs).
-Although they are essential for VNA calibration, VNA vendors tend not to discuss them in their user manuals.
-Unlike S-parameters, switch terms cannot be directly selected to display in your VNA.
-Instead, you must define them yourself using wave parameters.
+Although they are essential for VNA calibration, VNA vendors rarely discuss them in their user manuals.
+Unlike S-parameters, switch terms cannot be directly selected and displayed on a VNA; instead, they must be defined using wave parameters.

 The purpose of this post is to help you understand the physical meaning of switch terms, explain what they are, and show you how the math is defined.
 Additionally, I will show you a technique for indirectly measuring switch terms from the VNA using a couple of reciprocal devices [1].
 For sample measurements and Python scripts, check my GitHub repository: <https://github.com/ZiadHatab/vna-switch-terms>